poblenou/FeatherLyrics_APP/README.md

 - Beautifull Splash Screen with a simple animation
 - Audio playing when starting as the application tone
 - Toast with current song information
+- Firebase based login
+- Create your own account and track your friends music!
+- Meet new people in your are with your same music tastes
 - Cute widget for tracking the current song lyrics
 - Custom PreferenceFragment menu
 - "About" section